ryanallen/words-of-my-perfect-teacher/README.md

 Meditate single-mindedly on death, all the time and in every circumstance.
 While standing up, sitting or lying down, tell yourself: "This is my last act in this world," and meditate on it with utter conviction.
 On your way to wherever you might be going, say to yourself: "Maybe I will die there.
 There is no certainty that I will ever come back."
 When you set out on a journey or pause to rest, ask yourself: "will I die here?"
 Wherever you are, you should wonder if this might be where you die.
 At night, when you lie down, ask yourself whether you might die in bed during the night or whether you can be sure that you are going to get up in the morning.
 When you rise, ask yourself whether you might die sometime during the day, and reflect that there is no certainty at all that you will be going to bed in the evening.

 Meditate only on death, earnestly and from the core of your heart.
 Practice like the [Kadampa](#kadampa) [Geshes](#geshe) of old, who were always thinking about death at every moment.
-At night they would turn their bowls upside-down;<sup>*</sup> and, thinking how the next day there might be no need to light a fire, they would never cover the embers for the night.
+At night they would turn their bowls upside-down;[^a16] and, thinking how the next day there might be no need to light a fire, they would never cover the embers for the night.

-<sup>* Turning someone's bowl over was for Tibetans a symbol that the person had died.</sup><br>

 However, just to meditate on death will not suffice.
 The only thing of any use at the moment of death is the [Dharma](#dharma), so you also need to encourage yourself to practice in an authentic way, never slipping into forgetfulness or loss of vigilance, remembering always that the activities of [saṃsāra](#saṃsāra) are transient and without the slightest meaning.
 In [essence](#essence), **this conjunction of body and mind is impermanent, so do not count on it as your own; it is only on loan.**